 Systematic reviews provide an overview of the evidence from higher quality studies on a specific research question.
 IWH has developed in-house expertise in systematic reviews of work-health research.
 Cochrane Back and Neck, based at IWH, conducts systematic reviews of clinical research on back and neck pain.

 Below is information on a wide range of systematic review projects undertaken by the Institute for Work & Health.

 Contextalizing systematic review findings

-Below are two publications produced as part of that project.
+Below are two publications produced as part of that project (to be posted soon).
 The first is a handbook that can used by OHS stakeholders seeking to improve policy and/or practice by contextualizing the results of a research synthesis (e.g. a systematic review) on a particular OHS issue.
 The second is an example of this contexuatlization approach being applied to the findings of an updated systematic review on managing depression in the workplace, contextualized for the province of Manitoba.

 Preventing work-related injury or disease